Sharon Peacock, on behalf of consortium members

 Three foundational achievements are indispensable to the way that we work.
-First, our Consortium Agreement brought together the four UK PHAs and fifteen academic institution partners, which represents an unprecedented achievement for UK science and public health.
+First, our Consortium Agreement brought together the four UK PHAs, sixteen academic institution partners, and the central sequencing hub of the Wellcome Sanger Institute, which represents an unprecedented achievement for UK science and public health.
 Second, our Data Sharing Agreement supports the integration of epidemiological data from public health agencies with the genome sequences, enabling certain analyses using information not released into the public domain.
 Third, our Publication Policy ensures that consortium publications are fair and recognise the efforts of its many members, including those who are undertaking the extensive laboratory work that goes towards generating the genome data.
 Reaching each of these milestones has involved countless administrative and legal departments, and much patience and willingness to work through differences as they arose.

 Having created a network of sequencing sites, we needed mechanisms to ensure a highly interconnected whole.
 This has been a huge achievement in terms of movement of samples and data, consumables, staffing, management, governance and communication.
 We also maintain numerous operational and working group meetings internally, and with partners and stakeholders.

 At the Wellcome Sanger Institute, where high volume samples from the Lighthouse Labs are sequenced, cherry picking of positive samples is required from the 96 well plates used in testing laboratories, which may have a positivity rate as low as 1-2% when virus prevalence in the community is low.
 Storage of more than 6 million samples is a major achievement.
 Our working relationship with the Lighthouse Labs is fundamental to our success, and the data that we generate.